Manage Email Authentication Settings

-An email domain is the part of an email address after the "@" symbol.
-It typically represents the name of the organization, company, or service provider that hosts the email account.
-For example, "example.com" is the domain in the email address "user@example.com."
-The email domain is crucial to route the email to the correct server and ensure that it reaches the intended recipient.
-Businesses and individuals can customize email domains, making them an essential part of professional and personal communication.
-Your organization likely owns one or more domains that you use for email.
+An email domain is the portion of an email address following the "@" symbol to identify the organization or service provider that manages the email account.
+For example, in "user@example.com," "example.com" is the domain.
+The email domain directs messages to the correct server and ensures delivery to the intended recipient.
+Organizations often own and use one or more custom domains for their email communications.

 Your organization likely owns one of more domains that you use for email.
 To add the domain to your Blackbaud account: